 The Company has made all necessary interest payments on the Notes in accordance with the scheduled payment dates for the year ended 31 December 2019.
-The Notes are due for repayment during December 2024.
+The Notes are due for repayment during April 2025.
 The Beneficiary is in possession of a call option, allowing for early redemption of the Notes, in certain circumstances, as outlined in the Transaction Documentation.
 No Notes were repaid during the year and the call option was not exercised.

-During the replenishment period, which ran to 16 December 2019, the Reference Portfolio was replenished such that, as the Originator's exposure to a Reference Obligation decreased, the exposure for other Reference Obligations was increased, or new Reference Obligations added, subject to meeting the eligibility criteria as specified in the Financial Guarantee.
+During the replenishment period, which will run until 17 April 2020, the Reference Portfolio will replenish such that, as the Originator's exposure to a Reference Obligation decreases, the exposure for other Reference Obligations may be increased, or new Reference Obligations added, subject to meeting the eligibility criteria as specified in the Financial Guarantee.